Rockies - Astros Prediction, Odds, Pick, How To Watch

 Why The Rockies Could Cover The Spread

-If the Rockies are going to win games, it will come down to consistent scoring.
-The Rockies are 14th in runs scored this year, while sitting 11th in batting average, 20th in on-base percentage, and 16th in slugging.
-The issue for them this year has been pitching.
-This was seen just in their last game when they scored nine runs and still lost by five.
-They have given up 88 runs in the last ten games, including 25 to the Angels.
-The pitching staff ranks in the bottom three in baseball in ERA, WHIP, opponent batting average, and quality starts.

-Hoping to put out a good showing today will be Kyle Freeland.
-Freeland is 4-8 on the year with a 4.88 ERA.
-He struggled some in June.
-While he did have two starts in which he gave up two or fewer runs, Freeland gave up 20 runs in just 26.1 innings of work.
-That is good for a 6.49 ERA and a 0-2 record.
-The issue in his last two games has been home runs.
-He has given up three home runs in the last two games.
+Hoping to pick up where Freeland left off is Chase Anderson.
+Anderson is 0-3 on the season with a 6.50 ERA.
+He is even worse on the road, where he is 0-1 with a 7.04 ERA.
+His last three starts have been dreadful.
+He has not pitched four innings in each of the last three starts.
+Meanwhile, he has given up six or more runs in each of them, with five home runs.
+His ERA in his last three starts is 21.21.

+Anderson will need some run support and that could come from Kris Bryant.
+Bryant has hit .278 since coming back from injury, with a home run and two RBIs.
+CJ Cron is also hot since returning to the lineup.
+He is hitting .389 with four runs scored.
+He has a double and an RBI as well.
+Cron has been left on base a lot, being stranded in scoring position multiple times over the last week.

-Hoping to give Freeland run support will be some hot bats for the Rockies.
-Ezequiel Tovar has driven in eight runs in his last six games.
-In that time he has a home run, and a double, and is hitting .348.
-He has also walked twice giving him an OBP of .423 over the last week as he has scored six times.
+Ezequiel Tovar has been hot and will look to keep going.
+He has driven in eight runs in his last six games.
+In that time he has a home run, and a double, and is hitting .318.
+He has also walked twice giving him an OBP of .400 over the last week as he has scored six times.
 Jurickson Profar joins him in hitting hot.
 He has four RBIs while hitting .348.
 His patience at the plate has been amazing.
 He has drawn five walks in the last six games, giving him an OBP of .464 in that period.

-The offense not only got Kris Bryant back recently but added CJ Cron back to the lineup.
-Since returning from injury he has hit .333 with a .368 OBP.
-The power is not back yet, as he does not have a home run and has just one double, but he has scored four times.
-At the same time, the rookie Brenton Doyle has scored four times in the last week as well, while driving in two runs.

 Why The Astros Could Cover The Spread